Three Modes Of River Cruising: River Cruisers, Barges and Paddlewheelers. Which Should You Choose?

 |Port Charges Included|

-While I've tried to be as accurate as possible, sometimes the answer required more than a simple yes or no. For example, while all river cruise companies in the accompanying table offer complimentary shore excursions in ports of call, some charge for "optional" excursions.
+While we've tried to be as accurate as possible, sometimes the answer required more than a simple yes or no. For example, while all river cruise companies in the accompanying table offer complimentary shore excursions in ports of call, some charge for "optional" excursions.
 Also, airport transfers are Included when air tickets are purchased with the river cruise company, but may not be included otherwise.
 I've indicated companies that always include airport transfers, even for guests who have made independent air arrangements.

 AmaWaterways **: Beer, wine and soft drinks included with lunch and dinner; sparkling wine with breakfast; and complimentary cocktails during Happy Hour, introduced in 2018.
 Complimentary shore excursions included in every port, along with complimentary Special Interest Tours.
 AmaWaterways features twin balconies, both a French and an outside balcony, in many staterooms.
 In addition to the main dining room, AmaWaterways features The Chef's Table restaurant, with its excellent multi-course, wine-paired dinners, at no additional charge.
 Light lunches and breakfast are served in the lounge, along with full lunches and breakfast served in the main dining room.
 Nice touches like gluten-free snacks, fruits, Gemstone detox water, 24/7 coffee stations and more.
 Airport transfers are included when purchasing air through AmaWaterways.
 Pre-paid gratuities are offered.